MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveinboundendpointpaircreatedeventargs_endpointpair.md

 # Windows.Networking.XboxLive.XboxLiveInboundEndpointPairCreatedEventArgs.EndpointPair

 ## -description

+Gets the **XboxLiveEndpointPair** that a remote device has created with the local device.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The **XboxLiveEndpointPair** that a remote device has created with the local device.

 ## -remarks